This post may contain affiliate links. For more information, please see our affiliate policy.

-Cookie balls can be definitely be made in advance.
+Cookie balls can definitely be made in advance.
 The truffles can be assembled completely or in stages depending on preference or need.

-The centers can be made and frozen for as long as several weeks store in an airtight container or bag and dipped while frozen.
+The centers can be made and frozen for as long as several weeks stored in an airtight container or bag and dipped while frozen.
 Or they can be made and refrigerated for up to 3-4 days.

 The cookie balls can be made and dipped, then frozen for up to several weeks or months in a freezer-safe container or bag.
 However, because there will be condensation from the freezer, the color on the sprinkles may start to run a bit.
 But it won’t affect the taste.
 They’re actually really good right out of the freezer!

 What do I use for dipping cookie balls?

 For this particular recipe, I use candy melts because they are very easy to work with and come in the perfect pink color.
 White chocolate, almond bark, and other candy wafers can be used.
 Real white chocolate, which contains cacao butter, is a little tricky to work with in comparison to the other options which do not.
 White chocolate chips or vanilla chips are a great option too.